SrijanSingh9/TicTacToe/README.md

 1. Launch the game by running `runner.py`.
 2. The game window will open, and you can start playing TicTacToe.
-3. Follow the on-screen instructions to play the game against the AI or another player.
+3. Follow the on-screen instructions to play the game against the AI.

 ## Requirements